megmcca/lammps/doc/src/fix_phonon.rst

 needed.
 In this case, the dynamical matrix at only the gamma-point will/can be evaluated.
-Please keep in mind that fix-phonon is designed for cyrstals, it will be inefficient and even degrade the performance of LAMMPS in case the unit cell is too large.
+Please keep in mind that fix-phonon is designed for cyrstals, it will be inefficient and even degrade the performance of LAMMPS in cases where the unit cell is too large.

 The calculated dynamical matrix elements are written out in :doc:`energy/distance\^2/mass <units>` units.
 The coordinates for *q*